Slins-23/chip-8/README.md

 This project uses C++ 17 and Premake 5 Alpha 16.

-Run the premake executable compatible with your operational system and pass in which type of project to generate build files for as an argument.
+Run the premake executable (inside the "bin" folder) compatible with your operational system and pass in which type of project to generate build files for as an argument.

 premake5.exe for Windows, premake5-64bit for 64-bit Linux, premake5-32bit for 32-bit Linux, premake5-macos for MacOS.